There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 - Pay off other debt like student loans, credit cards, etc.

-- Work on your credit scores
+- Work on your credit scores and bolster your credit history

-- Study how real estate works
+- Study how real estate and mortgages work

-- Determine if and where you want to buy
+- Determine if and where you want to buy a property

 While it might not be cool now or ever, living with your parents is actually a really good time to get your ducks in a row before applying for a mortgage.
-You may be able to save up some dough in the process too.
+You may be able to save up some serious dough in the process too.

 You generally don’t need rental history to qualify for a mortgage if you’ve been living with your parents, though it can help to pay rent beforehand in terms of avoiding payment shock (going from no monthly payment to a very large one).